With the Cricut Maker, you need the Rotary Blade and the purple cutting mat. The setting is: Fabric - Cotton

 More Details on how to sew the Face Mask

-[Important: Don’t print the pattern from the browser, the size might not correct.
-Please open the pdf pattern in Adobe Reader or Adobe Pro and print from there]
+[IMPORTANT: Don’t print the pattern from the browser, the size might not correct.
+Please open the pdf pattern in Adobe Reader or Adobe Pro and print the actual size (100% scale) from there, DO NOT set to "print to fit paper".]

 Fold the main fabric into halve with the wrong side facing each other, pin the paper pattern onto the double-layered fabric.
 Cut the fabric with 1/4″ allowance, except the ear side.
-Cut the fabric at the ear side with 1″ seam allowance.
+Cut the fabric at the ear side with 1″ seam allowance (1.5" if you are using t-shirt yarn as the head tie).

 Insert the tracing paper between the layer, trace sewing lines with tracing wheel.